-- NSAIDs (Nonsteroidal anti-inflammatory drugs) such as over-the-counter ibuprofen or naproxen sodium and prescription drugs indomethacin or celecoxib in more severe cases.
+- NSAIDs (Nonsteroidal anti-inflammatory drugs) such as over-the-counter ibuprofen of naproxen sodium and prescription drugs indomethacin or celecoxib in more severe cases.
 These medications can have unpleasant side effects like stomach pain, ulcers, or bleeding.

 - Doctors may recommend this drug to manage pain and inflammation if a gout patient cannot take NSAIDs and colchicine.

 - Medications that block the production of uric acid.
 To prevent complications, doctors can recommend xanthine oxidase inhibitors (XOIs) which limit how much uric acid the body produces.
-Nonetheless, side effects include low blood count, rash, nausea, impaired liver function, higher heart-related death risk.
+Nonetheless, side effects include low blood count, rash, nausea, impaired liver function, and higher heart-related death risk.

 - Medications that improve the removal of uric acid.
 Taken together with XOIs, uricosurics, such as probenecid and lesinurad improve the ability of kidneys to eliminate uric acid from the body.
 Their side effects include stomach pain, rash, and kidney stones.